Maycon1993/Devices-docs/surface/surface-service-and-repair.md

 - [Replace the feet on Surface devices](https://support.microsoft.com/surface/replace-the-feet-on-surface-devices-791bcf1d-db4a-4807-816e-06d30072383d)

 > [!CAUTION]
 > Opening or repairing your device can present electric shock, device damage, fire and personal injury risks, and other hazards.
 Use caution if undertaking do-it-yourself repairs.
-Further, any resulting damage caused will not be covered under Microsoft's Limited Hardware Warranty or purchased protection plan.
+Further, any resulting damage caused won't be covered under Microsoft's Limited Hardware Warranty or purchased protection plan.

 ## Support